 At the insistence of his parents, Gil-Ordóñez pursued Engineering at the Universidad Politecnica de Madrid.
 But he continued his musical instruction at the Conservatorio Superior de Música, studying with some of Spain’s most outstanding musicians.
 Upon receiving his Engineering degree, he opted for the singular pursuit of music.
 His musical purview was further shaped in France by Pierre Boulez and Iannis Xenakis.

-Though Gil-Ordóñez’s understanding of classical music was global, his heart was never far from Spain.
-He has dedicated much of his career to championing Spanish music and repertoire.
-In fact, in 2006 the King of Spain bestowed upon Gil-Ordóñez the Royal Order of Queen Isabella, the country’s highest civilian decoration, for his extraordinary work advancing Spanish culture around the world, in particular for performing and teaching Spanish music in its cultural context.
+Though Gil-Ordóñez’s musical affinities are global, he has long championed Spanish repertoire, including works and composers little-known outside Spain.
+In 2006 the King of Spain bestowed upon Gil-Ordóñez the Royal Order of Queen Isabella, the country’s highest civilian decoration, for advancing Spanish culture around the world, and in particular for advocating Spanish music in its cultural context.

-Gil-Ordóñez is the former Associate Conductor of the National Symphony Orchestra of Spain.
-He served as the Music Director and Conductor of the Orchestra and Choir of the Spanish Cultural Institute in Munich, Germany from 1986-1991.
-He founded and became Music Director of the Academia de Madrid chamber orchestra.
+Gil-Ordóñez is the former Associate Conductor of the National Orchestra of Spain.
+In Munich, he served as the Music Director and Conductor of the Orchestra and Choir of the Spanish Cultural Institute.
+In Spain, he founded and served as Music Director of the Academia de Madrid chamber orchestra.
 He was also the Principal Guest Conductor of the Classical Orchestra of Madrid.